-Choose Where to Install a Collector
+1. Choose Where to Install a Collector

-Note: If you want to collect data from Windows systems, the Collector must be installed on a Windows server.
+The Collector should be installed on a Windows or Linux (physical or virtual) server that can make outgoing calls to discover and gather data from your infrastructure.
+If you want to collect data from Windows systems, the Collector must be installed on a Windows server.

-Select a Collector
+2. Select a Collector

 In the Select a Collector area of the Add a Collector dialog box (shown next), select the download file you will install, its version, and size (which correlates to monitoring capacity).
 You also have the option of assigning the new Collector to a Collector Group.